-Table 4: Leading estimates and upper income falsification tests: share of individuals with family income below multiples of federal poverty threshold
+Table 2: Minimum wage elasticities for share of individuals with family income below multiples of federal poverty threshold

 Notes.
-The reported estimates are either leading minimum wage elasticities (Panel A) or long run minimum wage elasticities (panel B) for share with family income under various multiples of the federal poverty threshold.
-These estimates are from linear probability models that regress an indicator for having family income below multiples (between 0.50 and 1.75) of the federal poverty threshold on distributed lags of log minimum wage and covariates.
-The leading elasticities are calculated by dividing the one-year leading minimum wage coefficients by the sample proportion under the family income cutoff.
-The long-run elasticities are calculated by dividing the sum of the contemporaneous up to three-year lagged log minimum wage coefficients by the sample proportion under the family income cutoff.
-All specifications include state and year fixed effects, state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, marital status, family size, number of children, education level, Hispanic status, and gender), and are weighted by March CPS person weights.
-Additional division-by-year fixed effects, state-specific linear trends and state specific indicators for each recession year are indicated in the table.
+The reported estimates are minimum wage elasticities for share with family income under various multiples of the federal poverty threshold.
+These estimates are from linear probability models that regress an indicator for having family income below multiples (between $0.50\ {\rm and}$ 1.75) of the federal poverty threshold on distributed lags of log minimum wage and covariates.
+The medium-run and long-run elasticities are calculated by summing the contemporaneous up to two- and threeyear lagged log minimum wage coefficients, respectively, and then dividing by the sample proportion under the family income cutoff.
+Controls include state fixed effects, division-by-year fixed effects, state specific linear trends, state specific indicator for each Great Recession year, state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, martial status, family size, number of children, education level, Hispanic status, gender), and are weighted by March CPS person weights.
+Additional division-by-year fixed effects, state specific linear trends and state specific indicators for each Great Recession year are indicated in the table.
 State-cluster-robust standard errors in parentheses.